ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 compelling in the case of nontrivial concepts as they are for foundational ones.
-Nontrivial concepts are not easy to model correctly, so the diagnostics produced by a ``concept_map`` can be highly valuable to the concept author.
+Nontrivial concepts are not easy to model correctly, so the diagnostics produced by a ``concept_map`` can be highly valuable to the author of the model.
 Declaring a new model is a significant job that tends to make the effort required to write a ``concept_map`` “disappear in the noise.”
 Finally, because they are not simple, there is little chance of finding pre-existing models of